SaurabhWhadgar/NGS_Workshop/tutorials/software_for_variant_calling.md

 ## Installing Samtools

 ### Step One
-- Visit the samtools [official website](http://www.htslib.org/download/) to check the latest version availabel, we are currently using v
+- Visit the samtools [official website](http://www.htslib.org/download/) to check the latest version availabel, we are currently using v1.10

 #### Link to download via browser
 > http://www.htslib.org/download/